toshalpatel/MeetingManager/README.md

 # MeetingManager
-A college project constructed with the help of algorithms available from the internet

-I'll be uploading the modules of the entire project as and when it gets completed.
+A Speech to Text Meeting transcriptor and scheduler android application, using IBM Watson Speech to Text service.
+(Made with the help of online IBM Watson Speech to Text SDK)